LLC vs. Sole Proprietorship: Which Structure is the best to select?

 • Rules for meetings

-• Procedures for member exit or death
+• Member exit procedures or death procedures.

 • Dispute resolution methods

-LLC vs. Sole Proprietorship: Liability Comparison
+LLC vs. Sole Proprietorship: Comparison of Liability

 Sole Proprietorship